dbojan/howto/list_of_linux_distros.md

 ### advanced users:

-arch linix: not recommened for beginners
+arch linix: not recommended for beginners

-void linux: lean, not recommened for beginners.
+void linux: lean, not recommended for beginners.

 ### more info: distrowatch.com